RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 ---
 The above timeline sets to explore the COVID-19 timeframe at a granular level, from the perspective of international news stories and the potential effect on cancellations of Airbnb bookings in Copenhagen.

 The timeline is designed as an interactive prototype, displaying official news from five selected countries, booking cancellation peaks during the COVID-19 timeframe, and the Airbnb response to the events.
-The final version of the interactive timeline can be accessed via Codepen [here](https://rebecaapostu.github.io/CovidNewsTimeline/?fbclid=IwAR3jIaxB_DCTmtbCRvJIHqh4EmUSADMzEV6fdECJYXiQOPoNr-fOqQtsM1c).
+The final version of the interactive timeline can be accessed via Github [here](https://rebecaapostu.github.io/CovidNewsTimeline/?fbclid=IwAR3jIaxB_DCTmtbCRvJIHqh4EmUSADMzEV6fdECJYXiQOPoNr-fOqQtsM1c).

 ## Building the timeline